t2trg/2015-ietf93/agenda.md

 The dinner is at
 [KOLKOVNA SAVARIN](http://www.kolkovna.cz/en/kolkovna-savarin-20) at
 Na Příkopě 10, near the Museum of Communism.
-The reservation is on the name of Bormann.
+The reservation is for 20:00 in the name of Bormann.
 (If you are there first, please check that the table is actually accessible.)